jasper-chen/ERRbot/README.md

 ##

-From the start, our team mutually agreed to divide tasks by path planning and object recognition.
+From the start, our team mutually agreed to divide tasks by path planning, map making and object recognition.
+I worked on the navigation algorithm of the robot, which includes creating waypoints and sending the correct movements to the

-## Team

-Jasper Chen
-Claire Diehl
-Amanda Sutherland

 ## To Run